exo-addons/cloud-drive-sharepoint/README.md

 Configuration
 -------------

 SharePoint connector doesn't require any configuration for getting started.
-But you may find useful to pre-configure your SharePoint servers for better user experience.
+But you may find useful to predefine your SharePoint servers for better user experience.

 Predefined services a part of Cloud Drive add-on and they can be configured via connector plugin.
 This method good on development level, when need add predefined services to the packaged connector (e.g. when extending a connector).
 The CMIS connector, a base of SharePoint connector, additionally allows configure predefined AtomPub bindings via settings in eXo properties.
 Below both ways described with sample configuration.